 Selection Process Information

 Admission to the DNP program is competitive.
-In addition to ranking based on MSN cumulative GPA, GRE scores and references, the applicant’s background and documentation of professional experience are present in the resume/vitae and will be considered in the application review process.
+In addition to ranking based on MSN cumulative GPA and references, the applicant’s background and documentation of professional experience are present in the resume/vitae and will be considered in the application review process.

 Applicants will interview with a potential advisor and DNP admissions and progressions committee.
 Interviews of applicants will be considered in the selection process.